-Each quarter, we send our Market Predictions Survey to members within our community of quality to get a better understanding of the state of the residential construction industry.
-This report contains a summary of the feedback we received from our 2017 Q2 Market Predictions Survey.
+Each quarter, we send our Market Predictions Survey to our GuildQuality members to better understand the state of the residential construction industry.
+This report contains a summary of the feedback we received from our 2018 Second Quarter Market Predictions Survey.

-In this review, we’ll examine the results indicating how our respondents feel about the current state of the market, how they expect the market and their company performance to change in the upcoming year, what their long and near-term strategies are, and which industry trends they believe are rising and waning.
+In this review, we’ll examine the results indicating how our respondents feel about the current state of the market, how they expect the market and their company performance to continue to change in 2018, what their long and near-term strategies are, and which industry trends they believe are rising and waning.

 Current State of the Market